facebookresearch/StarSpace/README.md

 ### Print Ngrams

-As the ngrams used in the model is not saved in tsv format, we also provide a separate function to output n-grams embeddings from the model.
+As the ngrams used in the model are not saved in tsv format, we also provide a separate function to output n-grams embeddings from the model.
 To use that, run the following commands:

     make print_ngrams
     ./print_ngrams <model>